DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_10_Deploying_network_workloads.md

 ##### Verify connection on client and VPN server

-1. On **SEA-CL1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter: `Get-NetIPConfiguration`<br>
+1. On **SEA-CL1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter: `Get-NetIPConfiguration`
 2. Examine the output and verify that **Contoso VPN** is listed next to **InterfaceAlias**.
 Also verify that the **Contoso VPN** interface has been issued an IP Address.
 This is the IP address for VPN connection assigned by RRAS.
 3. Switch to **SEA-ADM1** and maximize the **Routing and Remote Access** snap-in.
 4. In the **Routing and Remote Access** snap-in, select **Remote Access Clients (0)** and verify that **Contoso\jane** is listed under the **User Name** column.
 This indicates that the user is connected to the VPN Server.